Will ‘Gilmore Girls: A Year in the Life’ Season 2 Return? The Palladinos Are ‘Open’ to Continue the Revival for Another Round

 “We pitched this as close-ended.
 We pitched it as: ‘This is the year in the life.
 This is the way it was ending.’ … Netflix and Warner Bros., we all went into this sort of saying that this was it,” she said.

 However, the possibility of another Gilmore Girls revival was still up in the air.

 “I don’t rule anything in my life out,” Sherman-Palladino told TVLine.
 “When people were talking about a Gilmore movie [after the original series ended] I was always like, ‘That’s not going to happen.’
 But I wasn’t going to say no. Because… why say no to anything?”

-In 2017, Sherman-Palladino and Palladino signed a multi-year deal with Amazon Studios, prior to the release of the original series The Marvelous Mrs. Maisel.
+In 2017, Sherman-Palladino and Palladino signed a multi-year deal with Amazon Studios, prior to the release of the original series The Marvelous Mrs. Maisel, according to Deadline.
 Naturally, the plan had fans wondering whether the Palladinos would ever continue Gilmore Girls on Netflix.
 But as always, the duo was one step ahead.